Introduction

 Scientific or Theoretical Perspective

 From a theoretical standpoint, spectator ions remain inert because they lack a thermodynamic or kinetic driving force to participate in the reaction.
 Their electron configurations are already stable, and they do not experience favorable changes in Gibbs free energy when paired with the other ions in solution.
-Which means in aqueous systems, the solvation shell surrounding these ions creates a stable hydration environment that resists disruption unless a stronger electrostatic attraction or redox potential is introduced.
+In aqueous systems, the solvation shell surrounding these ions creates a stable hydration environment that resists disruption unless a stronger electrostatic attraction or redox potential is introduced.
 Without such a driving force, the ions simply maintain their dissolved state, contributing to the overall ionic strength but not to chemical transformation.

 Common Mistakes or Misunderstandings